Wooden Crosses

 Making a Simple Cross for a Grave

 Currently, graves are marked with either an engraved stone marker or a cast bronze plaque.
-But for at least a couple of centuries before that, they were marked with a wood cross.
+But for at least a couple of centuries before that, they were marked with a wooden cross.
 Depending on the circumstances, these crosses might be made out of two sticks lashed together with rawhide cord or they might be properly made by a carpenter.
 It all depended on the time and place and what was available.

 The same sort of simple cross can also be used within the home or as yard décor.
 They are typically made of either 1”x 4”s or 2”x 4”s, although larger material works as well for a larger cross.
-A six foot high cross for the yard, made out of either 1”x 4”s or 2”x 4”s would look flimsy, with the wrong proportions.
+A six-foot high cross for the yard made out of either 1”x 4”s or 2”x 4”s would look flimsy, with the wrong proportions.
 That tall cross would need material that is 6” to 8” wide and it would be better if it was a good 4” thick.

-These crosses tend to be simple, as fancy cut out crosses like the ones we talked about above are more likely to suffer weather damage.
+These crosses tend to be simple, as fancy cut-out crosses like the ones we talked about above are more likely to suffer weather damage.
 It is hard to paint or varnish the inside of cutouts, such as found on the crosses above.
 That leaves a place for moisture to get into, allowing wood-eating fungi to start breaking down the wood.
 A simple cross can be much more easily sealed, making for something which will last longer.

 The simplest way of making such a cross is to overlap the two pieces and nail or screw them together.
 Many grave markers have been made through the years, which was no fancier than this.
-However, it is much better to attach the two pieces together with a lap joint.
+However, it is much better to attach the two pieces with a lap joint.
 Lap joints are one of the strongest woodworking joints available and much less likely to be affected by weather than other joints.

 To make the lap joint, mark the center of each of the two boards, defining a space exactly in the middle that is the width of the opposite board.
 Then cut halfway through the boards in the space so defined.
 Most people do this on a table saw, using a sled to hold the piece perpendicular to the blade.
 It’s up to the woodworker whether they just crosscut the edges of the lap joint or use the table saw blade to take out as much material as possible, making multiple overlapping cuts.
 Either way, care should be taken when setting the depth of cut, so that it is exactly half the board’s thickness or just a shade less.
 The remaining material can then be cut out with a bench chisel.